 Angel Food Cake is an American classic.
 Light and airy, it is butterless and tastes somewhere between a meringue and a cake.
+The Southern classic is flavoured with vanilla and almond.
 A perfect heavenly delight on a summery day!

 What is Angel Food Cake?

 Angel Food Cake is quite simply a meringue based cake, leavened with stiff whipped egg whites.
 It is traditionally flavoured with vanilla and a bit of almond extract, though different flavours are certainly possible.

 In its classic form, it is not frosted as the crisp dry top is part of the desired effect.
 You can find Angel Food Cake served with cream or berries alongside.

 Its heavenly light white disposition gives it the name Angel Food in contrast to the deep chocolate Devil's Food, which is a related meringue based recipe.